1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     - If you have problems heating up the solder joints because the plate acts as a conductor and draws the heat of the soldering iron, heat up the bedplate first - but don't heat it up too much, you don't want to burn yourself!
 Make sure to switch off the bed then, switch off the whole printer and unplug it from the power outlet.
 Unplug the wiring from the mainboard as well then before starting to solder.

-??? example "Replacing The Cables Of The 24V Heating Circuit"
+??? example "Replacing The Wires Of The 24V Heating Circuit"

-    - If you need to replace the wiring of the 24V heater circuit of the bed, use highly flexible cable with many thin strands and a silicone insulation! *Don't* use a cable with a PVC insulation!
+    - If you need to replace the wiring of the 24V heater circuit of the bed, use highly flexible wire with many thin strands and a silicone insulation! *Don't* use a wire with a PVC insulation!
-    - Use at least AWG14 cable, preferrably thicker.
+    - Use at least AWG14 wire, preferrably thicker.
-    - Add [ferrules] to the end of the cables which connects to the screw terminals of the mainboard!
+    - Add [ferrules] to the end of the wires which connects to the screw terminals of the mainboard!
     - Pay attention to proper soldering!
 Avoid any shortcuts, cold solder joints etc.
     - If you can't solder and you *absolutely* don't have any other possibility to have the soldering done by someone who is experienced in this, you might use special connectors.
-    - In that case you leave e.g. an inch of the original wiring at the bed (assuming that the faulty spot isn't located there - check that beforehand!) and then connect the new cable with the existing one.
+    - In that case you leave e.g. an inch of the original wiring at the bed (assuming that the faulty spot isn't located there - check that beforehand!) and then connect the new wire with the existing one.
-    - If you do so, pay special attention to add a proper strain relief - no strain or movement *at all* should occur at the fixed part of the cable!
+    - If you do so, pay special attention to add a proper strain relief - no strain or movement *at all* should occur at the fixed part of the wire!
-    - There are shrinkable solder connectors available on the market, where you insert the stripped ends of the cables at each end of the connector and then you heat up the soldered area of the connector, which then melts and connects both ends of those wires.
+    - There are shrinkable solder connectors available on the market, where you insert the stripped ends of the wires at each end of the connector and then you heat up the soldered area of the connector, which then melts and connects both ends of those wires.
       *Attention: Make sure to get yourself the correct size for the specific wire thickness you're using!
 Don't use soldering connectors which are too big!*

-??? example "Replacing The Cables Of The Thermistor Wiring"
+??? example "Replacing The Wires Of The Thermistor Wiring"

-    - If you need to replace the wiring of the thermistor of the bed, use highly flexible cable with many thin strands and a silicone insulation! *Don't* use a cable with a PVC insulation!
+    - If you need to replace the wiring of the thermistor of the bed, use highly flexible wire with many thin strands and a silicone insulation! *Don't* use a wire with a PVC insulation!
-    - Use at least AWG22 cable, preferrably thicker.
+    - Use at least AWG22 wire, preferrably thicker.
     - Pay attention to proper soldering!
 Avoid any shortcuts, cold solder joints etc.
     - If you can't solder and you *absolutely* don't have any other possibility to have the soldering done by someone who is experienced in this, you might use special connectors.
-    - If you want to do so, leave e.g. an inch of the original wiring at the bed (assuming that the faulty spot isn't located there - check that beforehand!) and then connect the new cable with the existing one.
+    - If you want to do so, leave e.g. an inch of the original wiring at the bed (assuming that the faulty spot isn't located there - check that beforehand!) and then connect the new wire with the existing one.
-    - *If you do so, pay special attention to add a proper strain relief - no strain or movement at all should occur at the fixed part of the cable!*
+    - *If you do so, pay special attention to add a proper strain relief - no strain or movement at all should occur at the fixed part of the wire!*
-    - There are shrinkable solder connectors available on the market, where you insert the stripped ends of the cables at each end of the connector and then you heat up the soldered area of the connector, which then melts and connects both ends of those wires.
+    - There are shrinkable solder connectors available on the market, where you insert the stripped ends of the wires at each end of the connector and then you heat up the soldered area of the connector, which then melts and connects both ends of those wires.
       *Attention: Make sure to get yourself the correct size for the specific wire thickness you're using!
 Don't use soldering connectors which are too big!*
       The following picture shows one of those connectors - note that it shows the biggest one though, coded with a yellow stripe, which isn't suitable as it's too big (I just didn't had smaller ones for taking a picture).
       ![Shrinkable solder connector](../assets/images/shrinkable_solder_connector_web.jpg)
-    - However, as the cables of the thermistor are pretty thin, you might won't be able to find and use proper shrinkable solder connectors (they DO exist for thin wires though!).
-In that case you might also use special WAGO clamps to connect the cables as shown in the pictures below.
+    - However, as the wires of the thermistor are pretty thin, you might won't be able to find and use proper shrinkable solder connectors (they DO exist for thin wires though!).
+In that case you might also use special WAGO clamps to connect the wires as shown in the pictures below.
 As mentioned before, pay special attention to a proper strain relief!
       The following picture shows WAGO clamps of the type 221-2411 (at the top) and 221-412 (at the bottom).
-The difference between these two is that at the 221-2411 the cables will be inserted facing each other, at the 221-412 the cables are installed running parallel to each other.
+The difference between these two is that at the 221-2411 the wires will be inserted facing each other, at the 221-412 the wires are installed running parallel to each other.
 Both type of clamps connect the wires and close the electrical circuit.
       ![WAGO clamps](../assets/images/wago_clamps_web.jpg)
       The following picture shows a WAGO clamp of the type 221-412 with two wires assembled.
       ![WAGO 221-412 assembled](../assets/images/wago_clamp-assembled_web.jpg)
-    - Keep in mind that you need to add the belonging connector (JST XH 2.54) to the end of the cable for being able to plug it into the mainboard!
-If you don't have the belonging crimping tool and can't solder a piece of the old cable to the end of the new cable, you can use the beforementioned connectors as well.
+    - Keep in mind that you need to add the belonging connector (JST XH 2.54) to the end of the wire for being able to plug it into the mainboard!
+If you don't have the belonging crimping tool and can't solder a piece of the old wire to the end of the new wire, you can use the beforementioned connectors as well.